MrDyspo47/Simple-Encryption-Decryption/README.md

 # Simple Encryption/Decryption

-My Own Very Simple Text Encryption/Decryption Program.
+My Own Very Simple Text Encryption/Decryption Program Using A Very Bad Algorithm.

 ## How to Encrypt?